The selection process for our annual graduate intake involves a number of stages and runs over several months.

 The one way video interview provides the committee with a more rounded view of candidates, including how they think on their feet and how they present themselves.

-Stage 4: Interviews
+Stage 4: Assessment Centres

 Before attending the interview, candidates must also complete an on-line behavioural profile (psychometric) test.
 The test is not determinative, but contributes to the selection committee's assessment of a candidate's 'fit' for the job.

 The interview day begins with an informal morning tea with the selection committee.
 This is followed by a group exercise where candidates are given a scenario and asked to work together to make a presentation to the committee.
 Candidates are then asked to complete a further written test within a designated timeframe.
 Individual interviews are scheduled over the remainder of the day.
-Candidates may also be asked to sit a cognitive test.

 During the lunch break, candidates are offered a tour of the building by recent graduates.
 This is a valuable opportunity for candidates to hear the personal experiences of a recent graduate as well as ask questions about the work environment and culture.